donatj/unic/README.md

 ### Probabilistic Filtering

-As `unic` utilizes Cuckoo Filters
+As `unic` works with Cuckoo Filters, there is a very small probability a line will be wrongly marked duplicate.
+Lines will **never** be incorrectly marked as unique due to the nature of the filter.

+In cases where a false positive cannot ever be tolerated, `unic` **should not** be used.

-### Not compatbiel with all of `uniq`'s flags
+### Not compatible with all of `uniq`'s flags

-As `unic` does not buffer, not all of `uniq`'s flags can be implemented.
-This is by design however, and in such cases `uniq` should be used.
+`unic` by nature does not buffer; thus some of `uniq`'s flags cannot be implemented.

+In these cases, you should use `uniq`.

 ## Installing